codyswain/illumio-firewall/README.txt

 Finally, I looked around on Google and stumbled upon the interval trees, a data structure built to combine overlapping ranges and query them — perfect for this application.
 Since both port and ip address inputs may be ranges, I had to decide how to organize the search space.
-I chose to make ip address a key in a hash, because
+I chose to make ip address a key in a hash, because it is less prone to collisons than port.

 Optimization:
 --------------------------------------------------------------------------